-Looking for a quick weeknight meal that comes together in a matter of minutes.
-Look no further.
-This coconut-crusted salmon is extremely delicious and flavorful.
+Coconut crusted salmon fillets are a quick weeknight meal that comes together in a matter of minutes.
+They are extremely delicious and flavorful.
 However, before we get to the coconut-crusted salmon fillet recipe, let’s discuss the benefits of salmon.

 Benefits Of Salmon